minorg/doc2sdo/README.md

 # doc2sdo

-Extracted entities from text documents and transform them to schema.org resources
+Extract entities from text documents and transform them to schema.org resources.